quii/learn-go-with-tests/math.md

 This test might need some refining as we discover more about what we're trying to achieve, but it's a good start.

+## Write the minimal amount of code for the test to run and check the failing test output

 Let's implement those types to get the code to compile